 Alice: Why do elephants wear green sneakers?
 Bob: Why?
 Alice: To conceal themselves when they run across pool tables.
 Did you ever see an elephant run across a pool table?
 Bob: No. Alice: See?
 It works!

-Prove logicaly that a cat has three tails.
+Prove logically that a cat has nine tails.

 The explanation of L-space: Books contain knowledge.
 Knowledge is power.
 Power is energy.
 Energy = matter.
 Matter equals mass.
 A library or bookshop is "a genteel black hole that knows how to read".